-With so much to do and see, here’s a brief guide to some of Puerto Vallarta’s best beaches.
+With so much to do and see, here’s a brief guide to some of the great Puerto Vallarta beaches.

 This beach is located in front of the most popular Malecon, which also happens to be the easiest to access as well.
 The waves here are somewhat strong at times, and the sand has a golden color.
 However, it does contain quite a bit of rocks.
 People mostly come here to get a suntan or to walk, run or play on the beach.
 Puerto Vallarta’s most famous restaurants, bars and nightclubs are all nearby.